 - Did you have any income during the week for which you are applying for benefits?

-The above eligibility factors will determine whether or not you continue receiving your weekly unemployment payments, as the purpose of the UC program is to provide financial assistance to Ohio’s active job-seekers.
-In certain cases, however, instead of canceling your federal unemployment benefits, the ODJFS will grant you a reduced amount of weekly UC payments.
+The above eligibility factors will determine whether or not they continue receiving weekly unemployment payments, as the purpose of the UC program is to provide financial assistance to Ohio’s active job-seekers.

 Note: Unemployment compensation beneficiaries must provide truthful answers during their weekly UC recertification procedure, as the deliberate submission of false data is punishable by law.